Construction of a pathway map on a complicated energy landscape

-The energy functional in \eqref{LdGdef} must be minimized with respect to the tensor field ${\sf Q}({\bf r})$ for a given $\alpha$.
+The energy functional in Eq.~\eqref{LdGdef} must be minimized with respect to the tensor field ${\sf Q}({\bf r})$ for a given $\alpha$.
 There are two equivalent approaches to finding a stationary solution.
-The first is to take and solve the Euler-Lagrange equation associated with the unknown field ${\sf Q}({\bf r})$ \cite{robinson2017molecular, wang2019order}; the second, closer to the spirit presented here, is to discretize the $(x,y)$ region by a grid system containing $G$ grid points and to treat the two independent elements of $\sf Q$ at these points as individual variables; the stationary solution of the energy in \eqref{LdGdef} is then obtained simply by equating the gradient of $E$ in the $D$-dimensional space to zero, where $D=2G$ is the total number of individual variables \cite{davis1998finite, wang2017topological}.
+The first is to take and solve the Euler-Lagrange equation associated with the unknown field ${\sf Q}({\bf r})$ \cite{robinson2017molecular, wang2019order}; the second, closer to the spirit presented here, is to discretize the $(x,y)$ region by a grid system containing $G$ grid points and to treat the two independent elements of $\sf Q$ at these points as individual variables; the stationary solution of the energy in Eq.~\eqref{LdGdef} is then obtained simply by equating the gradient of $E$ in the $D$-dimensional space to zero, where $D=2G$ are the total number of individual variables \cite{davis1998finite, wang2017topological}.

-When $\alpha$ is sufficiently small, it was shown that the so-called well order-reconstruction solution (WORS) is the only stationary solution and corresponds to the global minimum of \eqref{LdGdef} \cite{canevari2017order}.
+When $\alpha$ is sufficiently small, it was shown that the so-called well order-reconstruction solution (WORS) is the only stationary solution and corresponds to the global minimum of Eq.~\eqref{LdGdef} \cite{canevari2017order}.
 Displayed in Fig.~\ref{LdGpath}(a) is such a state with index-0 (minimum).
-WORS was suggested as a possible stationary state based on the Onsager model in Ref.~\cite{chen2013structure} and was discovered numerically first based on the LdG model in Ref.~\cite{kralj2014order}.
+WORS was suggested as a possible stationary state based on the Onsager model in Ref.~\cite{chen2013structure} and the LdG model in Ref.~\cite{kralj2014order}.

 One can show that WORS remains a stationary point for all $\alpha$ \cite{canevari2017order}, but the Morse index of WORS changes \cite{wang2019order}.
 Numerically, by using WORS at a smaller $\alpha$ as an initial guess, we can always obtain WORS at a larger $\alpha$.
 Table \ref{WORS} summarizes the Morse index of WORS as a saddle point at different $\alpha$.
 Physically, as $\alpha$ increases, the larger confining area accommodates the development of other more complicated defect states.
-The parent WORS is no longer a stable state and the system begins to descent to other stable states.
+The parent WORS is no longer a stable state and the system begins to descend to other stable states.